-Receiving the Polonsky Postdoctoral Fellowship would enable me to pursue this new research project, which aims to present a new perspective on the role of water in the shared culture of Jews and Christians.
-Through this unique prism, my study will increase our understanding of spiritual life in the Middle Ages, in particular its material and ritual aspects.
+Receiving the Polonsky Postdoctoral Fellowship would enable me to pursue this extended research project.
+By using my unusual combination of skills in working with Latin, Hebrew, and vernacular primary sources, I hope to present a new perspective on the divergent symbols, uses, meanings, and practices bound up in role of water in the shared culture of Jews and Christians.
+Through this unique prism, my study will increase our understanding of spiritual and material life in the Middle Ages, bringing together intellectual, social, and cultural history.